jupyter-server/enterprise_gateway/README.md

     * Local to the Enterprise Gateway server (today's Kernel Gateway behavior)
     * On specific nodes of the cluster utilizing a round-robin algorithm
     * On nodes identified by an associated resource manager
-* Provides support Apache Spark managed by YARN, IBM Spectrum Conductor or Kubernetes out of the box.
+* Provides support Apache Spark managed by YARN, IBM Spectrum Conductor, Kubernetes or Docker Swarm out of the box.
 Others can be configured via Enterprise Gateway's extensible framework.
 * Secure communication from the client, through the Enterprise Gateway server, to the kernels
 * Multi-tenant capabilities